cilium/cilium/Documentation/contributing/development/codeoverview.rst

   All default values

 pkg/elf
-  ELF abstraction library for the BPF loader
+  ELF abstraction library for the eBPF loader

 pkg/endpoint
   Abstraction of a Cilium endpoint, representing all workloads.